actions/stale/README.md

 #### close-issue-message

-The message that will be added as a comment to the issues when the stale workflow close it automatically after being stale for too long.
+The message that will be added as a comment to the issues when the stale workflow closes it automatically after being stale for too long.

 Default value: unset